 OCR may agree to modify or terminate a resolution agreement when it learns that circumstances have arisen that substantially change, fully resolve, or render moot, some or all of the compliance concerns that were addressed by the resolution agreement.
-OCR may also modify the agreement in response to changes in controlling case law, statutes, regulations, or agency policy.
+OCR may also modify the agreement in response to changes in controlling case law, statutes, and regulations.